LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    source file
       A text file defining Logtalk and/or Prolog code.
 Multiple Logtalk entities may be defined in a single source file.
-Prolog code may be intermixed with entity definitions.
+Plain rolog code may be intermixed with Logtalk entity definitions.

    adapter file
       A Prolog source file defining a minimal abstraction layer between